InvisibleTech/sql_hood/README.md

 ## Overview

 This is a Spark project based on Scala using Maven.
 Why Maven?
-Because I do not want to burn time right now.
-Most of the work done in this project is meant to follow along with the samles created in in the [Spark SQL Blog Articles](http://virtuslab.com/blog/spark-sql-hood-part-i/) which exaplain Spark SQL by examples and iclude the RDDs as part of the explanation.
+Because I do not want to burn time right now learning SBT.
+Most of the work done in this project is meant to follow along with the samples created in the
+[Spark SQL Blog Articles](http://virtuslab.com/blog/spark-sql-hood-part-i/) which explain Spark SQL by examples and include the RDDs as part of the explanation.

 ## How I created the project